LTR77/Protoko-Proton-Downloader/README.md

 ./Protoko-x86_64.AppImage
 ```
  or install AppImage Launcher and run it with that
- *AppImage contains many bugs as of right now (05 04 2025) and therefor is not recommended to be used
+ *AppImage contains many bugs as of right now (05 04 2025) and therefore is not recommended to be used
 # THIS IS LINUX ONLY
 !! works on my machine, YMMV !!